Dylan Sacramento

 Dylan Cabral Sacramento (born March 4, 1995) is a Canadian soccer player who plays as a midfielder.

 Club career

 Toronto FC

-Sacramento originally played with TFC Academy II in 2012 in the Second Division of the Canadian Soccer League.
+In 2012, Sacramento played with TFC Academy II in the Canadian Soccer League's second division.
+After the conclusion of the season, he was nominated for the league's rookie of the year.
 He later played with Toronto FC Senior Academy in the inaugural season of League1 Ontario.
 He notably scored the first goal in the league's history.

 K–W United

 Sacramento joined PDL club K–W United FC for the 2015 season.
 The club would capture the PDL Championship that year.

 Vaughan Azzurri

 Sacramento returned to League1 Ontario for the 2018 season, signing with the Vaughan Azzurri.
 He finished the season with 10 goals in 11 games and 4 goals in 4 playoff games, including the game-winner in the final to help Vaughan capture the League1 Championship.
-At the end of the season Sacramento would be named League1 MVP.
+At the end of the season, Sacramento would be named League1 MVP.

 Valour FC

 In December 2018, Sacramento signed with Valour FC of the Canadian Premier League.
 He made his debut against Pacific FC on May 1, 2019.
-On September 15, 2019 he scored his first professional goal in a 4–2 win over York9.
-On October 7, 2019 Sacramento was granted an early leave from the club to pursue an opportunity in New Zealand.
+On September 15, 2019, he scored his first professional goal in a 4–2 win over York9.
+On October 7, 2019, Sacramento was granted an early leave from the club to pursue an opportunity in New Zealand.